MagnusAk78/scalajs-canvas-pandemic-simulation/README.md

 * [Screenshot](#screenshot)

 ## General info
-This is a Scala.js/canvas demo.
-The purpose of writing this demo was to learn how to use Scala.js to write front end web applications for the web with Scala code.
-Since this has been done during the time of Covid-19 quarantine the application is a simple simulation of a pandemic outbreak with bouncing circles that spreads an infection and get immunity afterwords.
+The purpose of writing this demo was to learn how to use Scala.js to write front-end web applications for the web with Scala code.
+Since this has been done during the time of Covid-19 the application is a simple simulation of a pandemic outbreak with bouncing circles that spreads an infection and get immunity after some time.
 The starting conditions can easily be changed using sliders.

 #### Features
 * 2D Physics library for moving and bouncing circles